 Help the program staff get to know you on a personal level.

-Help the admissions officer distinguish you from another similar applicant.
+Help the admissions officer distinguish you from other similar applicants.

-Essays help staff determine who has the most authentic ties to the program topics covered.
+Essays help the staff determine who has the most authentic ties to the program topics covered.

 An exceptional essay also has the power to sway a program staffer to override a small profile weakness because of a great cultural fit with the program or demonstrated maturity.

 Have you heard?
 Empowerly offers essay editing!
-As an enrolled student, you can get your essays edited right in your Digital Toolkit.
+As an enrolled student, you can get your essays edited right in your Empowerly Portal.
 From personal statements to academic essays, we’ll make sure that you’re always putting your best writing out there.
-You’ll receive your edits and suggestions within 24 hours.
-You’ll also get access to our Accepted Essay Bank for inspiration in the meantime.
+You’ll receive your edits and suggestions within 24 hours, and gain access to our Accepted Essay Bank for inspiration in the meantime.

-- How you perceive the world around you and your role within it?
+- How do you perceive the world around you and your role within it?

-- Demonstration of your core values, don’t just state them.
-For example, you can recount a specific memory where you cemented a value or experienced significant growth.
+- How can you demonstrate your core values, instead of just stating them?
+For example, you can recount a specific memory where you experienced significant growth.

-- Further, how you respond emotionally to different situations or circumstances?
+- Further, how do you respond emotionally to different situations or circumstances?

 An Empowerly counselor can help you chart out a dynamic and rigorous learning experience for your time away from school.
-If you want to know more about the most competitive summer programs, click below to schedule a consult by phone to learn more.
+If you want to know more about the most competitive summer programs, click below to schedule an exploratory call to learn more.